Effective Print Design in Invitation Posters

 Make your next print promotion successful and accountable

-Do It with Posters An invitation poster uses what Warren Camp calls "visual grammar."
+Do It with Posters Invitation posters and magazine ads use what Warren Camp calls "visual grammar."
 It shows rather than tells.

-Posters are designed to quickly present an easy-to-read visual message inviting people to take action; key elements should be legible from 4 feet away.
+Posters and ads are designed to quickly present an easy-to-read visual message inviting people to take action; key elements should be legible from 4 feet away.

-There are three essential elements to designing and producing effective invitation posters.
+There are three essential elements to designing and producing effective invitation posters and magazine ads.

-- The poster must present a single message.
+- The poster or ad must present a single message.

-- The poster must use photos and graphics to tell the story quickly.
+- The poster or ad must use photos and graphics to tell the story quickly.

-- The poster must produce a logical sequence of information.
+- The poster or ad must produce a logical sequence of information.

 The most effective posters provide viewers with an easily digested summary — the essence of the project or event — as shown in each of the following WCD examples.